ajhenley/gitbook/validationmade_easyer.md

 ####Writing your own class
+We can't extend the Scanner class because it's final.
+The reason is that Oracle doesn't want users to change the standard Java classes.
+The keeps Java working as expected.
+It also provides some security and efficiency benefits.
+In fact, most of the Java standard class library is final.

 ####Your assignment
 Sometimes the Scanner class alone doesn't enforce all our business rules.
 Modify the program above.
-Add a class that ensures the following:
+Add and implement a Validation class that ensures the following:
 * The product code must be exactly five characters long
 * Quantity is between 0 and 100.
 * Price is between 0.0 and 1000.00

-The program should continue prompting the user to enter correct data until the user enters valid data.